WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 te2 = TransformerAdapter(
     category_encoders.target_encoder.TargetEncoder())

-# Build the cross-validated encoding of the training data
+# Build the cross-encoding of the training data
 # For use in training the model
 cross_frame_0 = sklearn.model_selection.cross_val_predict(
     te2,